StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 {{% /note %}}

 The order in which content is filled out is always text ➜ video/audio; that is, at any given point in time, there will almost certainly be some written studies on the site that I have not yet recorded the videos for.
-Making the videos and subsequently ripping the audio is not terribly complicated, but it does take a good bit of time and effort.
+Making the videos, ripping the audio, and then subsequently making the timestamps/transcripts is not terribly complicated, but it does take a good bit of time and effort.

 Once I have checked-over and polished some content, I may be comfortable releasing it on the site (in written form) before I really feel like it is the right time for me to make the video for it.
 It may prove to be useful to people in written form long before I might be able to get around to making the video, so why wouldn't I let people make use of it in this intervening period?

-Nonetheless, supporting video and audio is important to me too, and I see a lot of value in it, so over time, most content will end up actually supporting all three content mediums.
+Nonetheless, supporting video and audio is important to me too, and I see a lot of value in it, so over time, most content will eventually end up actually supporting all three content mediums.

 {{% note %}}